sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ```

 > aside positive
->  Note that we don’t have a `GEOGRAPHY` on this query.
+>  Note that you don’t have a `GEOGRAPHY` on this query.
 This is because CARTO has native support of H3 and can show the H3 geography representation on the browser without the need to store and move the geography from the database to the browser.

-As we create an H3 layer we will need to configure the layer type from the query console:
+As you create an H3 layer you will need to configure the layer type from the query console:

 <img src ='assets/geo_analysis_geometry_34.gif' width=700>

-H3 layers allow us to show aggregated information at different resolutions for different zoom levels.
-Because of this, when we style the layer, we need to decide an aggregation method for the attribute to show, in this example we will use `SIGNAL_STRENGTH`.
+H3 layers allow you to show aggregated information at different resolutions for different zoom levels.
+Because of this, when you style the layer, you need to decide an aggregation method for the attribute to show, in this example you will use `SIGNAL_STRENGTH`.

 <img src ='assets/geo_analysis_geometry_35.png' width=700>

 Remember to select a color palette of your liking and the color scale (the default is custom but we want to *Quantize* bins for this use case).
-We can also change the relation between the zoom level and the resolution.
-The higher the resolution configuration, the more granularity we will see on the map but it will also take longer to load.
+You can also change the relation between the zoom level and the resolution.
+The higher the resolution configuration, the more granularity you will see on the map but it will also take longer to load.
 Select resolution 5.

 <img src ='assets/geo_analysis_geometry_36.gif' width=700>

 Let’s now use the road network from `NL Open Map Data` to see which road segments have good coverage and which do not.
-To intersect the road layer with the H3 signal strength layer we need to find H3 cells covering all motorways in the NL.
+To intersect the road layer with the H3 signal strength layer you need to find H3 cells covering all motorways in the NL.

 The query below demonstrates one way of doing this.
-First we split the road geometries into simple segments and compute the H3 index for in the middle of each segment.
-Then we aggregate all segments back.
+First you split the road geometries into simple segments and compute the H3 index for in the middle of each segment.
+Then you aggregate all segments back.
 Run the following query:

 ```plaintext
 CREATE OR REPLACE TABLE GEOLAB.GEOGRAPHY.NL_ROADS_H3 AS